-The Company's unrealized loss on investments in marketable equity securities as of March 31, 2015 relates to Japanese companies (3 issuers) in various industries.
-The fair value of each investment is between 0.04% and 9.2% less than its cost.
-The duration of the unrealized loss position was less than 12 months.
+The Company's unrealized loss on investments in marketable equity securities as of March 31, 2016 relates to Japanese companies (8 issuers) in various industries.
+The fair value of each investment is between 5.9% and 36.4% less than its cost.
+The duration of the unrealized loss position was primarily less than 12 months.
 The Company evaluated the near-term prospects of the issuers and the analyst reports in relation to the severity and duration of impairment.
-Based on that evaluation and the Company's ability and intent to hold the investments for a reasonable period of time sufficient for a recovery of fair value, the Company does not consider the investments to be other-than-temporarily impaired at March 31, 2015.
+Based on that evaluation and the Company's ability and intent to hold the investments for a reasonable period of time sufficient to recover the unrealized loss, the Company does not consider the investments to be other-than-temporarily impaired at March 31, 2016.

-Proceeds from the sale of available-for-sale securities were ¥391,814 thousand for the year ended March 31, 2014.
-Gross realized gains of ¥107,655 thousand and ¥35,934 thousand were included in "Other income (expenses)" for the years ended March 31, 2014 and 2015, respectively.
+Proceeds from the sale of available-for-sale securities were \(\frac{\pman}{3}\)1,814 thousand and \(\frac{\pman}{1}\)141,235 thousand for the years ended March 31, 2014 and 2016, respectively.
+Gross realized gains of \(\frac{\pman}{1}\)107,655 thousand and \(\frac{\pman}{3}\)5,934 thousand were included in "Other income (expenses)" for the years ended March 31, 2014 and 2015, respectively.

-Net gain on other investments, which was derived from realized gains on investments in funds, for the year ended March 31, 2014 was ¥313,393 thousand.
+Net gain on other investments, which was derived from realized gains on investments in funds, for the year ended March 31, 2014 was \\ \xi_313,393 thousand.

-The aggregate cost of the Company's cost method investments totaled \$2,604,806 thousand and \$2,346,225 thousand at March 31, 2014 and 2015, respectively.
+The aggregate cost of the Company's cost method investments totaled $\frac{42,346,225}{42,346,225}$ thousand and $\frac{42,004,344}{42,346,346}$ thousand at March 31, 2015 and 2016, respectively.

 Impairment of investments in certain marketable equity securities and nonmarketable equity securities, including funds, included in "Other income (expenses)" in the Company's consolidated statements of income, were recognized to reflect the decline in value considered to be other-than-temporary.
-The Company recognized impairment loss of \$19,788 thousand on marketable equity securities for the year ended March 31, 2013 and \$29,117 thousand on nonmarketable equity securities for the year ended March 31, 2015.
+The Company recognized impairment loss of \$29,117 thousand on nonmarketable equity securities for the year ended March 31, 2015, and \$3,964 thousand on marketable equity securities and \$10,765 thousand on nonmarketable equity securities for the year ended March 31, 2016.